Tradeoffs between convergence rate and noise amplification for momentum-based accelerated optimization algorithms

 An algorithm is stable if in the absence of noise (i.e., $\sigma_w=0$), the state converges linearly with some rate $\rho<1$,

-for all $f\in \mathcal{Q}_{\mf}^{\Lf}$ and all initial conditions $\psi^0$, where $c>0$ is a constant.
+for all $f\in \mathcal{Q}_{\mf}^{\Lf}$ and all initial conditions $\psi^0$, where $c_t>0$ grows at most polynomially with $t$.
 For LTI system~\eqref{eq.ss}, the spectral radius $\spec(A)$ determines the best achievable convergence rate.
 In addition,

-determines the {\em settling time\/}, i.e., the number of iterations required to reach a given desired accuracy; see Appendix~\ref{app.settlingTime}.
+provides the first-order approximation in $\epsilon$ to the {\em settling time\/}, i.e., the number of iterations required to reach a given desired accuracy $\epsilon$; see Appendix~\ref{app.settlingTime}.
 For the class $\mathcal{Q}_{\mf}^{\Lf}$ of high-dimensional functions (i.e., for $n\gtrsim\Ts$), Nesterov established the fundamental lower bound on the settling time (convergence rate) of any first-order algorithm~\cite{nes18book},

 This lower bound is sharp and it is achieved by the heavy-ball method with the parameters provided in Table~\ref{tab:rates}~\cite{lesrecpac16}.
+We note that polynomial factors $c_t$ may appear because of non-monotonic transient responses for non-normal dynamics~\cite{mohsamjovTAC23,cangur22}.
+In addition, the restriction $n\gtrsim\Ts$ in~\eqref{eq.NesFunLow} can be lifted for the class of two-step momentum algorithms with constant parameters~\cite{arjshasha16}.
+Robust control techniques have also been used to extend this result to algorithms that involve more than two previous steps~\cite{ugrpetsha23}.